Cooking and gardening are just some of my hobbies; my passion is sharing my produce and knowledge with others.

 6 hours 10 min

-Cooking times may very.
-Usually cooks within 4-6 hours on low.
-Make sure internal temperature reaches 165 degrees.
+Cooking times may vary.
+Usually cooks within 4–6 hours on low.
+Make sure the internal temperature reaches 165 degrees.

 - 2 Tablespoons butter

 - 4 sprigs fresh rosemary

 - 1 boneless turkey roast, with white and dark meat, thawed

 - 1/2 teaspoon cayenne pepper

 - 3 Tablespoons balsalmic vinegar

 - Heat butter in a skillet over medium heat until melted and edges begin to turn golden, about 2 minutes.
 Add rosemary and sage, stir and cook for an additional minute.
 Remove from heat.

 - Mix together salt, black pepper, and cayenne in a small bowl.